 As an FYI, the special underlayment (material under the clay tiles) is what provides the bulk of the waterproofing for your tile roof home.
 The installed clay tiles are decorative and protect the underlayment.

-5) Stagger Your Spanish Roof Tiles For a higher Perceived Home Value
+5) Staggering Your Spanish Roof Tiles For a higher Perceived Home Value

 Another very important part of installing high quality Santa Barbara style Spanish roofing is to stagger the roof tiles.
 The purpose of staggering tiles is to give the roof a more handmade look.

 The process of staggering roof tiles is indeed extra work for the roofers.
-Even though this is a tedious process, at an extra expense, the goal is to produce an exceptional roof.
+Even though this is a tedious process and at an extra expense, the goal is to produce an exceptional roof.
 A timeless, handcrafted appearance that will increase the perceived value of your home.

 In this close up photo you can see more details in how two piece mission tile Spanish roofing is installed.
 Note the use of roof tile nippers to roughly trim clay tiles to fit.
 Also, the small amount of cement mortar applied to the roof tiles just placed.